Pandaboots/Schoolwork/README.md

 # Schoolwork
 Projects from my undergrad at UML.
+Some of the files on here may not work in the ways you want them to.